basilicom/pimcore-plugin-cookie-notice/README.md

 Developer info: [Pimcore at basilicom](http://basilicom.de/en/pimcore)

-## Synopsis

-This Pimcore http://www.pimcore.org plugin provides a controller/action where upon access a couple of checks regarding system health are performed.
-Output is SUCCESS or FAILURE - this is suitable for continuous monitoring via StatusCake, Pingdom or a similar service.

 ## Code Example / Method of Operation

 After installing the plugin, configuration options are exposed via the